Sensirion/embedded-i2c-sfx6xxx/README.md

 The recommended voltage is 24V.

+> Make sure to use pull-up resistors if your setup requires it.
+Learn more about pull-up resistors [here](https://github.com/Sensirion/arduino-i2c-different-buses-example/blob/main/i2c-pull-up-resistors-intro.md).

 ### Configure the code

 In order to use the provided code we need to adjust two files according to your platform.